khushvind/PYL800/README.md

 # PYL800
-This Repository Contains the codes I wrote for PYL800 Assignments
+This Repository Contains the codes I wrote for the assignments of PYL800 course, that I did at IIT Delhi